pftbest/rust_on_msp/README.md

   `__interrupt_vector_reset` and is pointing to `main` function, so it will be called on reset.
   Other interrupts may be defined the same way for example `__interrupt_vector_timer0_a0`, but it is not possible to use interrupts yet (other than reset), because rust doesn't have a special calling convention for MSP430 interrupts.
+A workaround would be to use `#[naked]` functions.
+  You can follow the discussion here: [#38465](https://github.com/rust-lang/rust/pull/38465)

 ## Porting to other boards and MCUs

 To run this code on the other boards and MCUs, you need to change it in few places:
 * Get a linker script for your MCU from msp430-elf-gcc include directory, and place it inside `ldscripts` folder.
 (Don't forget to get `*_symbols.ld` one as well).
-* Modify `.cargo/config` file so it would point to your ld script from step 1.
+* Modify `.cargo/config` file so it would point to your ld script from step 1 and change linker flags to match your MCU name.
-* Modify `msp-gcc.sh` so it would pass the right mcu name to the gcc.
+* Modify `build.rs` script so it would copy the right ld script from step 1.

 ## Board